-- 1. if bullying is suspected or reported, the incident will be dealt with immediately by the member of staff who has been approached - 2. a clear account of the incident will be recorded and given to the Principal/SLT (member of the Senior Leadership Team) - 3. the Principal/SLT will interview all concerned and will record the incident - 4. class teachers and year group staff will be kept informed - 5. parents will be kept informed - 6. punitive measures will be used as appropriate and in consultation with all parties concerned - 7. actions put in place to support will be monitored and reviewed over time to ensure concerns have been dealt with. - 9.11 Pupils who have been bullied will be supported by the school: - 1. offering an immediate opportunity to discuss the experience with a member of staff of their choice - 2. reassuring the pupil - 3. offering continuous support - 4.
-Restoring self-esteem and confidence - 9.12 Pupils who have bullied will be helped by the school: - 1. discussing what happened - 2. discovering why the pupil became involved - 3. establishing the wrongdoing and need to change - 4. informing parents or guardians to help change the attitude of the pupil
+- 1. If bullying is suspected or reported, the incident will be dealt with immediately by the member of staff who has been approached - 2.
+A clear account of the incident will be recorded and given to the principal/slt (member of the senior leadership team) - 3.
+The principal/slt will interview all concerned and will record the incident - 4.
+Class teachers and year group staff will be kept informed - 5.
+Parents will be kept informed - 6.
+Punitive measures will be used as appropriate and in consultation with all parties concerned - Actions put in place to support will be monitored and reviewed over time to ensure concerns have been dealt with. - 9.11 Pupils who have been bullied will be supported by the school: - 1.
+Offering an immediate opportunity to discuss the experience with a member of staff of their choice - 2.
+Reassuring the pupil - 3.
+Offering continuous support - 4.
+Restoring self-esteem and confidence - 9.12 Pupils who have bullied will be helped by the school: - 1.
+Discussing what happened - 2.
+Discovering why the pupil became involved - 3.
+Establishing the wrongdoing and need to change - 4.
+Informing parents or guardians to help change the attitude of the pupil

-10. Rewards for good behaviour
+10. Rewards for Good Behaviour

 - 10.1 Ambleside staff will use their judgement when rewarding pupils.
 Praise should be specific and so reinforce expectations.
-The whole school will follow our dream, believe and shine system: - a) Each classroom has a dream, believe, shine chart with each child having their own individual golden coin.
-Staff will tell the children to move their coin up.
-There are 9 places that their coin moves up through on their chart before they reach shine The move first to the cloud, then through each letter of believe on the rainbow and then into the pot of gold. - b) Once the children reach shine, they are award a gold coin on their bookmark.
-They then start back at the beginning, there is no limits to the number of times the child can reach shine in one day. - c) The children will start on the red bookmark, and they will need to earn five coins (five shines) to be awarded with their first certificate red award.
+The whole school will follow our dream, believe, shine system: - a) Each classroom has a dream, believe, shine chart with each child having their own individual golden coin.
+Staff will tell the children to move their coin up when they are making good choices.
+They move first to the cloud, then through each colour of the rainbow and then into the pot of gold which means they have reached shine. - b) Once the children reach shine, they are awarded a token which will go into a tube for their year group.
+Children will work as a team to try and fill the tubes, resulting in a year group prize. - c) Each time a year group fills the tube, they will be rewarded with a special certificate, and each reward will increase in value as it goes through.
+The number of rewards they have earnt will be displayed behind the tubes, so children can see throughout the year.
+There are eight rewards for children to earn.